 Community Service Providers and animal welfare organisations need to work more closely together to address violence and enable earlier intervention.

 This course is designed to assist with this process as well as to enable animal care professionals to understand and better manage these situations.

-The cross reporting and sharing of information between community service providers is essential and this module explores how best to achieve this.
+The cross reporting and sharing of information between community service providers is essential and this unit explores how best to achieve this.

 When individuals and families have to be temporarily re-housed during a time of domestic violence, many are forced to give up their pets.
 Some refuse to leave a situation of domestic violence if it means giving up their animal and therefore, in these situations, people and animals continue to be in an at risk environment.